Delaware Apartment Loan Rates

 Newark's rental supply is relatively diverse across vintage years, with approximately 17% of units built between 1990 and 1999, 16% between 1970 and 1979, and 15% between 2010 and 2019, providing a mix of stabilized and value-add opportunities across price tiers.
 Delaware's statewide vacancy rate of approximately 3.8% in 2024, among the lowest in the Northeast, provides a supportive backdrop for Delaware apartment building financing across all three of the state's primary cities.
 Two-bedroom units make up the largest share of the Newark rental inventory at approximately 34% of all units, reflecting both student household formations and young professional demand.

 Investors pursuing apartment loans in Newark in 2026 are focused on student-oriented properties near the University of Delaware campus, smaller apartment assets with high annual turnover, and long-term holds tied to consistent university-driven demand that is largely insulated from broader economic cycles.
-Rising rents of approximately 4.2% year-over-year as of April 2026 and a warm rental market designation signal improving fundamentals for new acquisitions.
-For Delaware apartment lenders evaluating the state's three primary markets, Newark offers a distinct university-anchored demand profile, a persistently young renter demographic, and steady rent appreciation that supports long-term performance for apartment building loans in the city.
+Rising rents of approximately 4.2% year-over-year as of April 2026 signal improving fundamentals for new acquisitions.
+For apartment lenders in Delaware evaluating the state's three primary markets, Newark offers a distinct university-anchored demand profile, a persistently young renter demographic, and steady rent appreciation that supports long-term performance for apartment building loans in the city.

 Why Choose Select Commercial for Apartment Loans